Cais/desk-mess-mirrored/readme.txt

 = Q: Does the theme support multi-level, or drop-down menus? =
 A: Yes, as of version 1.8; with significant improvements in version 1.8.7!

-= Q: Why does a second "Home" tab appear in the menu? =
-A: The theme programmatically creates a "Home" link in the default menu if the reader goes to a page that is not considered the 'home' or 'front page' of the site as set under: Settings | Reading > Front page displays > A static page: Front page.
-It is recommended to not use a page titled "Home" due to this (see TODO below).

 = Q: Why does the tack above the widget not appear sometimes? =
 A: The easiest solution to this issue is to either insure there is always a title used for every widget; if you wish to not have any text in that particular widget using a `space` (`&nbsp;`) will work very well.
-Also to note, if you use the escape sequence `&nbsp;` you may notice the widget title is empty afterward. `&nbsp;` (without the backticks) is a `non-breaking space` and appears as such.
+Also to note, if you use the escape sequence `&nbsp;` you may notice the widget title is empty afterward. `&nbsp;` is a `non-breaking space` and appears as such.

 = Q: How do I use the new BNS Dynamic Copyright function? =
 A: The function now accepts four (4) parameters.
 Leaving the function as is will produce the copyright statement as it was produced in version prior to 1.8.5